KohheePeace/udemy-rails-web-dev-tutorial-en/docs/javascript-guide/intro.md

 ![output-copy-mdn-onclick-demo-code](../img/javascript-guide/output-copy-mdn-onclick-demo-code.gif)

 ## Do you understand the meaning of **interactive** ?
-**interactive** means...
+**Interactive** means...

-1. you (user) click
+1. You (user) click
-2. then something happened
+2. Then something happens

 This is **interactive** right ?

-In the next chapter, we will try to understand this javascript code and write more javascript code.
+In the next chapter, we will be learning this javascript code and write more javascript code.

-### Refs
+## Refs
 https://www.w3schools.com/jsref/event_onclick.asp